The Professional Development Approval System:

 - Encompasses a process to review, approve and identify learning opportunities for early childhood practitioners.

 This process scrutinizes training (non-college credit) in the early care and education Knowledge Base content areas and the National Child Development Associate (CDA) competency areas.
 All agencies, organizations, and individuals sponsoring training for early childhood practitioners may apply for approval through the ECP.
-When training is approved through this process attendance is recorded on individual Professional Development Records (PDR).
+When training is approved through this process, attendance is recorded on individual Professional Development Records (PDR).

-The Individual Request for Training Approval form is available in the Resources box.
+Individual Request for Training Approval User Guide